Little Girl, circa 1904Mental GiantClyde from the 30'sPortrait from the 30'sMean Ol' LadyLittle Girl, circa 1904

 Click on 'View', then 'Page Source'.

-Now find the title, it will be near the top, and in the <html> section of the source code. here you will find the <title> parameter.
+Now find the title, it will be near the top, and in the <head> section of the source code.
+Here you will find the <title> parameter.
 This is where you will insert your title for that page.

 To familiarize yourself with website titles and how to optimize them, lets first take a look at some real life applications.